 Proof Half Sovereigns began to be minted regularly in the 1980s, joining full Sovereigns as part of the The Royal Mint’s most prestigious annual issue.
 These coins are available in sets and individually, minted in smaller numbers than larger Sovereigns which makes them particularly collectible.

 For much of its history the modern Half Sovereign has featured an iconic reverse design, crafted by Italian artist Benedetto Pistrucci.
 His instantly-recognisable Saint George and the Dragon design shows England's patron saint mounted on a horse, slaying a dragon underfoot.

 It's a powerful image that has become synonymous with the gold Sovereign and Half Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

 Pistrucci's reverse is paired with Ian Rank-Broadley's portrait of Her Majesty the Queen.
 In use between 1998 and 2015, this fourth official effigy shows a greater degree of realism than its idealised predecessors.
 Broadley's initials - IRB - appear below the truncation of Elizabeth II's neck.

 Collectible Proof Coin

-Just 5,730 of these gold proof Half Sovereigns were issued by The Royal Mint in 1996.
+Just 6,147 proof Half Sovereigns were issued in this presentation in 1998.